 Wilderness/Oxley Counselor is a Resident Counselor who spends the summer serving our Wilderness camp and Camp Hope Series, a camp for at-risk youth.
 These counselors are trained to lead all camp activities.
 They will be required to have their lifeguard certification, as well as, a TWRA Boating License.

 DayShore Counselor is the primary counselor at our off-site day camp program.
 On top of normal counselor responsibilities, the DayShore counselor will be responsible for leading activities and interest groups.
 This position will spend the majority of the summer off-site.

 Activity Staff do not stay in the cabins with campers.
-General responsibilities for all activity staff include, but are not limited to: planning and leading all camp activities for every camp, leading interest groups, working in the canteen, working check in/out and parking lot, and leading worship when assigned.
+General responsibilities for all activity staff positions listed below include, but are not limited to: planning and leading all camp activities for every camp, leading interest groups, working in the canteen, working check in/out and parking lot, and leading worship when assigned.
 Activity Staff members have specialized areas they are responsible for as well.
 The description for each of those positions are below.

 First Aid Director will work alongside our volunteer nurse for the week.
 Together they will distribute medications, provide basic first aid, comfort homesick campers, manage illness/prevent spreading illnesses, and determining when campers should visit the hospital or return home.
 He/She will be on call 24/7, and should be easily reachable.
 Must be 18 years of age or older.